sambuccid/hulipaa/UI_tests.md

 - can't click on the pagination button for the current page
 - when an error occurs the pagination buttons are not displayed
 - pagination buttons are not shown when there is just one page needed
+- next page button shown, it works and is hidden if we are in the last page